-As part of its ongoing rate management initiatives in FY07, the MWRA and its financial advisors identified the opportunity to refunding approximately \$675 million in long-term borrowings to generate rate relief for member communities.
+As part of its multi-year rate management strategy, in FY07 the MWRA and its financial advisors identified the opportunity to refunding approximately \$675 million in long-term borrowings to generate rate relief for member communities.
 The restructuring generated both present value savings and budget relief in future years.